microprediction/microprediction/docs/predict-using-python.md

 ### Option 2: Use [MicroCrawler](https://microprediction.github.io/microprediction/predict-using-python-microcrawler.html).run()
-As an alternative to scheduled predictions, you can use a single long running process.
+As noted there is an alternative to scheduled predictions.
+You can use a single long running process as follows:

   1. Subclass MicroCrawler
   2. Instantiate with your WRITE_KEY